HowardEdidin/BizTalk-Function-Logic-Apps/readme.md

 # BizTalk to Azure with Functions and Logic Apps

 We'll put together some samples in order to work with BizTalk and Logic Apps.
+This is a good [intro to Logic Apps](https://docs.microsoft.com/en-us/azure/connectors/apis-list).

 1. [SQL on prem with data gateway with Logic Apps](Scenarios-Read-Me/README-Sql-on-prem-Logic-Apps.md)
 1. [One process calls another process](Scenarios-Read-Me/README-One-Process-Another-Process.md)